History of Scania: Regional tensions

-Scania became a conquest of the Swedish Crown, 1658–1720
+1658 conquest by Sweden

-Following the Treaty of Roskilde in 1658, Scania together with all Danish lands east of Øresund became a possession of the Swedish Crown.
+Following the Treaty of Roskilde in 1658, Scania together with all Danish lands east of Öresund became a possession of Sweden.
 This treaty followed the Dano-Swedish War (1657-1658), which was a part of a wider war, which also included Poland and some of the German states of that time.

-Soon after the signing of the Instrument of Cession king Charles X Gustav of Sweden landed in Helsingborg on the 5th of March 1658 (O.S.) to take possession of the newly acquired provinces.
+Soon after the signing of the Instrument of Cession king Charles X Gustav of Sweden landed in Helsingborg on 5 March 1658 (O.S.) to take possession of the newly acquired provinces.
 The king was received by a delegation led by the bishop of the Diocese of Lund, Peder Winstrup.
 The Copenhagen-born bishop quickly shifted his allegiance to the new ruler and later became ennobled.
 He stayed in office until his death in 1679.

 After the Roskilde treaty war with Denmark soon broke out again, this time started by Charles X Gustav of Sweden.
-This resulted in a Swedish defeat, and as a result of the Treaty of Copenhagen (1660) Bornholm was returned to Denmark and the present border between the countries was established.
+The result of this war and the following Treaty of Copenhagen (1660) was the return of Bornholm to Denmark and the present border between the countries was established.
 At that time king Charles Gustav had died of an infection, during a visit to Gothenburg.

 Scania, together with the other so-called Scanian provinces, was placed under a Governor-General taking up residence in the city of Malmö.
 The first Governor-General was Gustaf Otto Stenbock.
 This type of government was used in territories which were not fully integrated and were regarded as being more exposed to enemy attacks.
 The Governor-General held the highest military command in his area and had four county governors answering to him.
 In 1669 the general governorate was dismantled, but after the outbreak of the Scanian War in 1676 it was reinstituted.